Vishwananda: Life

-On September 3, 2023, in Elmira, New York, Vishwananda inaugurated the Paranitya Narasimha Temple and ashram.

-In November 2023, CNN called him one of the world's best-known spiritual gurus.

 Philosophy

-The teaching of Vishwananda combines components of Hindu traditions with influences of other religions, especially orthodox Christianity.
+The teaching of Vishwananda combines components of Hindu traditions with influences of other religions, especially Eastern Orthodox Christianity.
 Since roughly around 2020, a stronger shift towards Vaishnavism has been noticeable, without complete disposal of the Christian elements.

+Followers of Vishwananda claim that he can perform miracles like the materialization of jewelry or stigmata.
+Officially, this is neither denied nor confirmed by Bhakti Marga.

 According to a follower of Vishwananda, the Hindu religion is open and embraces all paths in the world.
 It is based on yoga, a term that means 'union of the soul with the divine'.
 It embraces all ways to realise this union.
 According to the follower, Vishwananda does not proclaim to possess a single truth, but speaks of the existence of one truth and of many masters, each of whom reveals it in a different way.